 After meeting the requirement to have Xilinx certified engineers we successfully completed the application for the program.

 When asked about this Dr Laird said

-“As part of ELMG Digital Power’s continuing commitment to Xilinx, the Xilinx Alliance Program and the fantastic technology that Xilinx provides I am excited to complete this training and achieve Certification.
+“As part of ELMG Digital Power’s continuing commitment to providing fantastic service and products we are privileged in continuing our Xilinx Alliance Program membership.
 We see great things happening with Xilinx All Programmable FPGAs and Zynq SoCs.
-It was great to see the capability of the UltraScale technology and to see the progress and extension of the Vivado Suite.
+It was great to see the capability of the SDSoC tools and to see the progress and extension of the Vivado Suite.
 We are really pleased to continue our Xilinx Alliance Program commitment and are please to be part of the Xilinx community.”

 Dr Laird continues